 I know what you’re wondering – has my hair magically transformed into that of a Disney princess, ultra voluminous and impeccably shiny (like girl pictured below, for example) since using Wen?
 Well, no. However, it has become less prone to breakage and feels extremely smooth after each use.
 But I don’t want to lead you astray and make it seem as though I don’t know how I was living before I was introduced to this product, so let’s get to the downfalls…

 In addition to the tedious application process, it is also suggested on the bottle that you leave the product on your hair for 3-5 minutes+ before rinsing.
-This task alone tacked on an extra 7 minutes to my shower routine.
-Therefore I’ve wasted not only time, but a great deal of water as well.
+This task alone tacked on an extra seven minutes to my shower routine.
+So not only have I wasted my time, but a great deal of water as well.
 Not very green if you ask me!

 One last gripe about this product: the 30-day starter kit comes with 5 items (3 of which I did not want nor need – yet another waste): the cleansing conditioner, style cream, texture balm stick, intensive moisture treatment, and a comb.
 I really only wanted the main item – the cleansing conditioner, and maybe the intensive treatment, but there was no way to control the specific items I received – you simply get what comes in the starter kit.
 However, it is news to me that Sephora just started selling the Wen line and you can buy a selection of the items separate.
 For that reason, I would definitely recommend buying it from their website rather than the Wen website.